Dogecat0/blog/source/_posts/Investment/02-Stocks/02-Individual Stock Example-MSFT.md

 **Impact:**
 - Azure: Increased demand for cloud infrastructure and services, positioning Azure as a critical enabler of digital transformations.
 - Office 365: Growth in remote work and collaboration tools, boosting Office 265 subscriptions.
-- Dynamics 365: Demand for integrated ERP and CRm solutions to streamline business processes.
+- Dynamics 365: Demand for integrated ERP and CRM solutions to streamline business processes.

 ## 2. Cloud Computing:
 **Trend:** Shift to cloud computing as organizations migrate from on-premises infrastructure to cloud solutions for scalability, cost efficiency, and flexibility.